 1. Stick to and train on your cyber attack protocol

 Your organization has a specific cyber attack protocol in place for a reason.
 But during the stress of an attack, it can be tempting to veer from the plan and act impulsively.
-Examples of veering could mean notifying employees earlier than planned or making changes to security measures before identifying the issue, both of which can disrupt response best practices.
+Examples include notifying employees earlier than planned or making changes to security measures before identifying the issue, both of which can disrupt response best practices.

 2. Identify the attack chain